davidetacchini/pathfinding-visualizer/README.md

 ### Greedy best-first
 - Weighted
-- Does not guarantees the shortest path
+- Does not guarantee the shortest path
 - Uses heuristic to compute end vertex position

 ### A*